VSpaceCode/vspacecode.github.io/docs/troubleshooting.md

 ## Error "␣ is undefined" when pressing SPC SPC

-When pressing `SPC SPC` quickly on macOS, which-key doesn't recognize the second `SPC` somtimes, and the error "␣ is undefined" is displayed on the status bar.
+When pressing `SPC SPC` quickly on macOS, which-key doesn't recognize the second `SPC` sometimes, and the error "␣ is undefined" is displayed on the status bar.

 This problem is due to a keyboard settings on macOS that add a period with double-space.